Justwealth Review 2023

 Right now, they are the only online investment manager in Canada that offers Education Target Date Portfolios.
 They are designed to grow with your child and automatically rebalance as the target date approaches.
 This means that by the time your child graduates, the money will be ready for them.
 Another perk of the Justwealth RESP is that there is no minimum requirement to open this type of account.

 As for other Justwealth accounts, the minimum amount to get started is a hefty $5,000.
-While this might be ok for someone transferring an account, it’s a large sum for anyone younger and just starting out.
+While this might be fine for someone transferring an account, it’s a large sum for anyone younger and just starting out.
 This is a big drawback in my eyes, especially when other robo advisors including Wealthsimple have no minimum requirement.

 Justwealth portfolio options can be broken down into 4 main categories: